Call 561-272-0800

 The core of the 12-step program is its emphasis on personal responsibility, spiritual growth, and community support.
 Participants are encouraged to admit their powerlessness over their addiction, seek the help of a higher power (interpreted broadly to fit individual beliefs), make amends for past wrongs, and continue personal development and self-improvement.

-The 12 steps are a set of guiding principles that outline a course of action for tackling addiction and achieving long-term sobriety.
 Originally formulated by Alcoholics Anonymous (AA), these steps have been adapted for various other addiction recovery programs.
 According to Nash A J. et al. 2020, “The Twelve Steps and Adolescent Recovery: A Concise Review,” the steps are designed to be a framework for personal growth and self-improvement, helping participants confront their addictions, take responsibility for their actions, and make amends where necessary.
 Here are the 12 steps as outlined by Alcoholics Anonymous:

 #StepDescription